Pat Garrett: Identity of the murderer

 The coroner's report on Garrett's death states that Brazel shot Garrett.
 Brazel reportedly confessed, but was acquitted at trial.
 Four other suspects have been proposed: Adamson, Cox, Rhode, and Miller.
 In a book published in 1970, Glenn Shirley gave his reasons for naming Miller as the killer of Pat Garrett.
-Leon C. Metz in his 1974 biography of Garrett related the claim of W.T.
-Moyers that "his investigations led him to believe that [W. W.] Cox himself ambushed and killed Garrett.", but also wrote that "[t]he Garrett family believes that Carl Adamson pulled the trigger."
+Leon C. Metz in his 1974 biography of Garrett related the claim of W. T. Moyers that "his investigations led him to believe that [W. W.] Cox himself ambushed and killed Garrett," but also wrote that "[t]he Garrett family believes that Carl Adamson pulled the trigger."
 In his 2010 book on Billy the Kid and Pat Garrett, Mark Lee Gardner suggests that Archie Prentice "Print" Rhode killed Garrett.

 Death site

-The site of Garrett's death is now commemorated by a historical marker south of U.S. Route 70, between Las Cruces, New Mexico and the San Augustin Pass.
+The site of Garrett's death is now commemorated by a historical marker south of U.S. Route 70, between Las Cruces and the San Augustin Pass.
 The historical marker is located about 1.2 miles from where Garrett was murdered.
-In 1940 his son, Jarvis Garrett, marked the spot with a monument consisting of concrete laid around a stone with a cross carved in it.
+In 1940, his son, Jarvis Garrett, marked the spot with a monument consisting of concrete laid around a stone with a cross carved in it.
 The cross is believed to be the work of Garrett's mother.
 Scratched in the concrete is "P. Garrett" and the date of his killing.
 The marker is located in the desert.
 In 2020, the city of Las Cruces revealed plans for a development that would destroy the site.
 An organization called Friends of Pat Garrett has been formed to ensure that the city preserves the site and marker.

 Funeral and burial site

-At six feet five inches, Garrett's body was too tall for any finished coffins available, so a special one had to be shipped in from El Paso.
-His funeral service was held March 5, 1908, and he was laid to rest next to his daughter, Ida, who had died in 1896 at the age of fifteen.
+At six feet, five inches, Garrett's body was too tall for any finished coffins available, so a special one had to be shipped in from El Paso.
+His funeral service was held March 5, 1908, and he was laid to rest next to his daughter, Ida, who had died in 1896 at the age of 15.
 Garrett's grave and the graves of his descendants are in the Masonic Cemetery, Las Cruces.